-Royal Conservatoire of Scotland, 2006, BA
+Royal Conservatoire of Scotland, BA Technical & Production Arts

 B.D.
 Owens Bio

 B.D.
 Owens is a visual artist, poet and political activist based in Scotland.
 He was born in Switzerland in 1973, but he grew up in a rural area North of Glasgow.
-For the first 20 years of his life, he battled a life threatening illness which held him back at school.
+For the first 20 years of his life, he battled a life threatening illness which slowed his progress.
 He studied Technical & Production Arts at the Royal Conservatoire of Scotland in Glasgow and has worked in the theatre and film industries as well as the realm of commercial art in Vancouver and Glasgow.
 He studied sculpture at Concordia University in Montreal, graduating in June 2012 with a BFA in Sculpture With Great Distinction.
 Since graduating, he has been a technician and research assistant to Trevor Gould on several works including God's Window (2012) which is in the permanent collection of the Musée d'Art Contemporain de Montréal.
 B.D.
 Owens has shown his work in several group shows in Montreal, Glasgow and at MIX NYC 2012, in Brooklyn, New York.
 He currently serves on the Executive of the Scottish Artists Union and is studying in the Art, Society & Publics MFA Programme at Duncan of Jordanstone College of Art and Design: University of Dundee.

 B.D.
 Owens Artist Statement